 Injected alprostadil (Caverject, Edex) is delivered through a very small needle that the man inserts into the erectile tissue of his penis.
 Although this treatment is very effective, some men find the injections to be painful or uncomfortable.

-The drug should not be injected more than 3 times a week or more than once within a 24-hour period.
+The drug should not be injected more than 3 times a week and no more than once within 24-hour period.

 The MUSE system delivers alprostadil with a device inserted through the urethra using suppository pellets.
 The device is a thin applicator tube with a button at the top.
 It works in the following way:

 - You insert the tube into your urethral opening right after urination.
 (Urinating or urine leakage immediately after administration may reduce the amount of medication.)

 - Press the button to release a pellet containing alprostadil.

 - Roll your penis between your hands for 10 to 30 seconds to evenly distribute the drug.
 To avoid discomfort, keep your penis as straight as possible during administration.

 - Stay upright (sitting, standing or walking) for about 10 minutes after administration.
 By that time, you should have achieved an erection that lasts 30 to 60 minutes.
 (If you lie on your back too soon after administration, blood flow to the penis may decrease and the erection may be lost.)